Package 'mwana'

 dos

-A vector of class Date for date of data collection from the df.
+A Date vector of dates when data collection was conducted.
 Default is NULL.

 dob

-A vector of class Date for child's date of birth from the df.
+A Date vector of dates of birth of child.
 Default is NULL.

 age

-A vector of class numeric of child's age in months.
-In most cases this will be estimated using local event calendars; in some other cases it can be a mix of the former and the one based on the child's date of birth and the date of data collection.
+A numeric vector of child's age in months.
+In most cases this will be estimated using local event calendars or calculated age in months based on date of data collection and date of birth of child.

 .decimals

-The number of decimals places to which the age should be rounded.
+The number of decimal places to round off age to.
 Default is 2.

 Value

-A data.frame based on df.
+A tibble based on df.
 The variable age will be automatically filled in each row where age value was missing and both the child's date of birth and the date of data collection are available.
 Rows where age is less than 6.0 and greater than or equal to 60.0 months old will be set to NA.
-Additionally, a new variable for df named age_days, of class double, will be created.
+Additionally, a new variable named age_days of class double for calculated age of child in days is added to df.

 Examples